SanjineeCodes/JS-Tutorial/README.md

 ## Internal Javascript vs External Javascript
   1- Internal: JS can be inserted into documents using Script tag using which a block is created to write JS programs.
   2- External:  <script src='myscript.js'></script>

+## Variables
+Variables are Containers for Storing Data and Variables can be declared in 4 ways:
+Automatically
+Using var
+Using let
+Using const
+Difference Between var, let and const
+Scope	Redeclare	Reassign	Hoisted	Binds this var	No	Yes	Yes	Yes	Yes let	Yes	No	Yes	No	No const	Yes	No	No	No	No

+#### Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).
+JavaScript only hoists declarations, not initializations.

 ## Functions in JS
 #### 1- alert()